It started with a question during a recent new client interview:

 On the other end of the scale we have clients who participate in healthy debates, have the ability to make a decision and take action immediately.
 These relationships result in our ability to execute on opportunities quicker, increase efficiency and save everyone time.
 The end result is a happier client and a more enjoyable experience for both client and staff.
 Our best clients value our time as highly as we value theirs.

 And finally, advocacy matters.
 Our best clients recognize what makes us unique and refer their friends or coworkers to join the party.
 They trust the level of advice and service we provide and ask us to do the same for those they care about most.
 It is the ultimate sign of approval of the work we do.
-One million dollar client who continues to introduce his peers to our firm is worth more than any one multi-million dollar client who does not.
+A one million dollar client who continues to introduce his peers to our firm is worth more than any one multi-million dollar client who does not.

 So here’s the truth, you may not yet be the deca-millionaire you one day plan to be but that does not mean you don’t deserve that high level of care and attention.
 Know you are worth more than your balance sheet, regardless of how large or small, and let’s build that relationship the right way together.